ANTI-SEMITISM TODAY

 I find it shameful that in obedience to the stupid, vile, dishonest, and for them extremely advantageous fashion of Political Correctness the usual opportunists -- or better than usual parasites -- exploit the word Peace.
 That in the name of the word Peace, by now more debauched than words Love and Humanity, they absolve one side alone of its hate and bestiality.
 That in the name of a pacifism (read conformism) delegated to the singing crickets and buffoons who used to lick Pol Pot's feet they incite people who are confused or ingenuous or intimidated.
 Trick them, corrupt them, carry them back a half century to the time of the yellow star on the coat.
 These charlatans who care about the Palestinians as much as I care about the charlatans.
 That is not at all.

 I find it shameful that many Italians and many Europeans have chosen as their standard-bearer the gentleman (or so it is polite to say) Arafat.
 This nonentity who thanks to the money of the Saudi Royal Family plays the Mussolini and perpetuum and in his megalomania believes he will pass into history as the George Washington of Palestine.
 This ungrammatical wretch who when I interviewed him was unable even to put together a complete sentence, to make articulate conversation.
 So that to put it all together, write it, publish it, cost me a tremendous effort and I concluded that compared to him even Ghaddafi sounds like Leonardo da Vinci.
 This false warrior who always goes around in uniform like Pinochet, never putting on civilian garb, and yet despite this has never participated in a battle.
 War is something he sends, has always sent, others to do for him.
 That is, the poor souls who believe in him.
-This pompous incompetent who playing the part of Head of State caused the failure of the Camp David negotiations, Clinton's mediation.
+This pompous incompetent who playing the part of Head of State caused the ailure of the Camp David negotiations, Clinton's mediation.
 'No-no-I-want-Jerusalem-all-to-myself'.
 This eternal liar who has a flash of sincerity only when (in private) he denies Israel's right to exist, and who as I say in my book contradicts himself every five minutes.
 He always plays the double-cross, lies even if you ask him what time it is, so that you can never trust him.
 Never!
 With him you will always wind up systematically betrayed.
 This eternal terrorist who knows only how to be a terrorist (while keeping himself safe) and who during the Seventies, that is when I interviewed him, even trained the terrorists of Baader-Meinhof.
 With them, children ten years of age.
 Poor children.
 (Now he trains them to become suicide bombers.
 A hundred baby suicide bombers are in the works: a hundred!)
 This weathercock who keeps his wife at Paris, served and revered like a queen, and keeps his people down in the s--t.
 He takes them out of the s--t only to send them to die, like the eighteen year old girls who in order to earn equality with men have to strap on explosives and disintegrate with their victims.
 And yet many Italians love him, yes.
 Just like they loved Mussolini.
 And many other Europeans do the same.
 I find it shameful and see in all this the rise of a new fascism, a new nazism.
 A fascism, a nazism, that is much more grim and revolting because it is conducted and nourished by those who hypocritically pose as do- gooders, progressives, communists, pacifists, Catholics or rather Christians, and who have the gall to label a warmonger anyone like me who screams the truth.

-I see it, yes, and I say the following, I have never been tender with the tragic and Shakespearean figure Sharon. ("I know you've come to add another scalp to your necklace," he murmurmed atmost with sadness when I went to interview him in 1982.)
+I see it, yes, and I say the following, I have never been tender with the tragic and Shakespearean figure Sharon. ("I know you've come to add another scalp to your necklace," he murmurmed at most with sadness when I went to interview him in 1982.)
 I have often had disagreements with the Israelis, ugly ones, and in the past I have defended the Palestinians a great deal.
 Maybe more than they deserved.

 But I stand with Israel.
 I stand with the Jews.
 I stand just as I stood as a young girl during the time when I fought with them, and when the Anna Marias were shot.
 I defend their right to exist, to defend themselves, to not let themselves be exterminated a second time.
-And disgusted by the anti-semitism of many Italians, of many Europeans, I am ashamed of this shame that dishonors my Country and Europe.
+And I'm disgusted by the anti-semitism of many Italians, of many Europeans, I am ashamed of this shame that dishonors my Country and Europe.
 At best, it is not a community of States, but a pit of Pontius Pilates.
 And even if all the inhabitants of this planet were to think otherwise, I would continue to think so."

 Return to Archives Page

-CAUTION: This article contains language that some might find offensive.
+WARNING: This article contains language that some might find offensive.

 Return to Studies Page